iromanovsky/irom.info/_drafts/2023-09-14-azure-private-endpoints.md

 ![private-endpoint](https://github.com/iromanovsky/irom.info/assets/15823576/fb9afdcc-e531-4ab1-b608-d84bcde83424)

 </div>

 When deciding between Public, Service, or Private endpoints in Azure, it's essential to make an informed choice rather than blindly following generic recommendations.

-Tools like Azure Secure Score, various benchmarks, and CAF documentation may seem convincing, but uncritical adherence can result in less resilient solutions and increased maintenance cost.
+Tools like Azure Secure Score, various benchmarks, and CAF documentation may seem convincing, but uncritical adherence can result in less resilient solutions and increased maintenance costs.

 In this post, I will explain the differences between Public, Service, and Private endpoints and share the pros and cons of their use in common scenarios.